Inishbofin, County Galway: Name

 The island's English name Inishbofin is derived from the Irish name Inis Bó Finne ('Island of the White Cow').
-There are several legends concerning the origins of the island's name.
-According to one legend, the island was actually a floating place until some fishermen landed on it in a fog.
-By bringing fire onto the island, they dispelled the magic, fixing it in place.
+There are several legends about the name's origin.
+According to one, the island was actually a floating place until some fishermen landed on it in a fog.
+By bringing fire to the island, they dispelled the magic, fixing it in place.
 They then saw an old woman driving a white cow, which turned into a rock when the woman struck it with a stick.

 The Irish name has also been anglicised as 'Innisboffin' and 'Boffin' or 'Bophin' island.

 Geology and topography

-Inishbofin lies around 8 km off the Connemara coast opposite of Ballinakill Harbour and Cleggan Bay.
+Inishbofin lies around 8 km off the Connemara coast opposite Ballynakill Harbour and Cleggan Bay.
 It is separated by a narrow channel from Inishark (Shark island).
 It is about 5.5 km long and 3 km wide.
 The highest point is in the Westquarter and rises to 292 ft.

 Much of the island is a Special Area of Conservation (due to the presence of corn crakes and seals).
-The island has no trees or forests whatsoever.
+The island has no trees or forests.
 Any wood was cut down and used as heating fuel.
-Because of the salt-enriched air, trees were never able to re-establish themselves.
+Because of the salt-enriched air, trees were never able to reestablish themselves.